scy/knowledge/src/wsl.md

 This is where it gets funny.

 1. Install `git`, `golang`, `socat` and `tmux`.
-2. `git clone https://github.com/Lexicality/wsl-relay.git && cd wsl-relay && git checkout libassuan``
+2. `git clone https://github.com/Lexicality/wsl-relay.git && cd wsl-relay && git checkout libassuan`
-3. `go get ./...` to install the required dependencies, then `GOOS=windows go build -o "$HOME/bin/npiperelay.exe" .` (assuming you have a `~/bin` directory.
+3. `go get ./...` to install the required dependencies, then `GOOS=windows go build -o "$HOME/bin/npiperelay.exe" .` (assuming you have a `~/bin` directory).
 In contrast to what other tutorials say, `npiperelay` doesn’t have to be stored in your Windows filesystem (i.e. under `/mnt/c`); the WSL filesystem is just fine.
 (Technically, the WSL filesystem lives in your Windows filesystem anyway.)
 4. Download the latest [`wsl-ssh-pageant` release](https://github.com/benpye/wsl-ssh-pageant/releases) to `~/bin/wsl-ssh-pageant.exe`.

 You have all of the required ingredients now.